shizukachan/atelier_pak_decrypt/README.md

 A18_Decrypt
 -----------

 This version works with Atelier Firis and Blue Reflection's archives.
+Though I haven't checked all of them, Atelier Lydie and Suelle seems to work as well.
 Presumably it should also work with other 64-bit GUST PC ports.

 Performance
 ===========